All Planning Guides

 Centro Storico is the most convenient area for first-time sightseeing.
 You can walk to the Pantheon, Piazza Navona, Trevi Fountain, Campo de' Fiori, and many restaurants without planning every transfer.
 It is especially useful for short trips because evenings are easy: step outside, wander, eat, and return without a long journey.

 The tradeoff is price and crowding.
 Hotel rooms can be smaller, older, and more expensive than similar properties farther out.
+It is worth paying more here if you have only two or three nights, want the least complicated first trip, or expect to return to the hotel during the day.
 Check recent reviews for noise, lift access, and air conditioning, especially if travelling in summer.

 Monti